Documentation Index

 cache_control belongs to individual content blocks (system, user, tool definitions, etc.).
 Each marker caches the entire prefix up to and including that block.

-- Supported TTLs are
+- Supported explicit TTLs are

 anthropic-beta: prompt-caching-2024-07-31 is supported for compatibility and required for Anthropic-native Claude caching flows.